briggsb9/gptvision-property-maintenance-demo/README.md

 ## Deploying

+### Permissions

+To deploy the Azure Resources you'll need Contributor rights at the subscription scope.
+Alternatively, You can use existing resources.
+See: [Using existing resources](#Using-existing-resources)

 ### Starting from scratch

 Execute the following commands, if you don't have any pre-existing Azure services and want to start from a fresh deployment.